-For each bootstrap sample, we binned the model-predicted probabilities (Pr) into intervals.
-We grouped the predicted probabilities into bins of width 0.05.
-For each model, we then counted the number of predictions falling and counted how many predictions fell into each bin from both the reference locations (ref for both the avalanche events (Ev) and the avalanche events (Ev) and the avalanche events (Ev) and the avalanche occurrence, we computed the event ratio $R{m,i}$ as:
+To investigate whether the models capture the expected increase in avalanche occurrence with increasing predicted probabilities, we applied a bin-wise event ratio approach.
+We grouped the predicted probabilities into bins of width 0.05 and counted how many predictions fell into each bin for both the avalanche events (Ev) and the reference locations (ref).
+To quantify the relationship between predicted probabilities and avalanche occurrence, we computed the event ratio $R{m,i}$ as:

-280

-$$R{m,i} = \frac{N(Ev){m,i}}{N(ref){m,i}},$$
+$$R{m,i} = \frac{N(Ev){m,i}}{N(ref){m,i}},\tag{1}$$

-(1)

 where N denotes the number of data points in bin i for model m.
-This ratio describes how often an avalanche event occurred event ratio quantifies how often avalanches occur relative to the reference baseline for each probability bin, revealing how well the model distinguishes avalanche-prone conditions from the background.
+This event ratio quantifies how often avalanches occur relative to the reference baseline for each probability bin, revealing how well the model distinguishes avalanche-prone conditions from the background.